nexussays/ble.net/Readme.md

 Install-Package ble.net-uwp
 ```

+> Note that there are two packages for Android, `ble.net-android` and `ble.net-android21`; the API 21+ package is not materially different for client operations but will be needed if/when server operations are implemented.
+You should probably just use `ble.net-android` unless you have a specific reason not to do so.

 ### Obtain a reference to `BluetoothLowEnergyAdapter`

-Each platform project has a class `BluetoothLowEnergyAdapter` with a static method `BluetoothLowEnergyAdapter.ObtainDefault(/*possible arguments*/)`.
-Obtain this reference and then provide it to your application code using whatever dependency injector or manual referene passing you are using.
+Each platform project has a class `BluetoothLowEnergyAdapter` with a static method `BluetoothLowEnergyAdapter.ObtainDefaultAdapter(/*possible arguments depending on platform*/)`.
+Obtain this reference and then provide it to your application code using whatever dependency injector or manual reference passing you are using in your project.